 - 6) Pour 1 litre of tap water into a baffled shake flask. - 7) Secure the flask on the orbital shaker using the clamps. - 8) Add a single sample to the flask, using a product immediately after being removed from its packaging.
-'Scrunch' the sample to imitate product use. - 9) Repeat stages 1 to 3, until fives flasks with samples are secured on the orbital shaker. - 10) Set the orbital shaker to rotate for 3 hours at 100 rpm. - 11) After 3 hours, stop the orbital shaker.
+'Scrunch' the sample to imitate product use. - 9) Repeat stages 6 to 9, until five flasks with samples are secured on the orbital shaker. - 10) Set the orbital shaker to rotate for at 100 rpm. - 11) After 45 minutes bring the shaker table to a halt.
+Then reverse the direction of the shaker table and restart. - 12) Similarly, after every additional 45 minutes reverse the direction of the rotation of the shaker table and restart. - 13) After 3 hours, stop the orbital shaker.